South Pole Weekly Report, Dec. 19, 2010

 Sunshades were installed on the remaining tanks and opened them for freezing.
 On Wednesday, the University of Delaware hosted a "Call to the Deep Freeze".
 Six schools from Delaware to Nebraska participated in the call.
 Each school asked two questions, one about the IceCube project and the next about life at the South Pole.
 Thanks to all the IceCubers who took the time to engage students and be part of the call.

 The IceTop team also completed daily articles for the UD website from Dec.
 1 to Dec.
-16. Read up on IceTop activites on at http://www.expeditions.udel.edu/antarctica/
+16. Read more on IceTop activites at the UDaily.

 Inside the IceCube Lab